-The Office of Residence Life offers a variety of special interest programs to meet the needs of our diverse community.
+The Office of Community Engagement offers a variety of special interest programs to meet the needs of our diverse community.
 Students can elect to become residents in one of our Special Housing Option areas.
 These communities are organized around themes and interests and occupy specifically selected sections of residence halls.
 The result is an increased opportunity for individuals with similar interest to live and learn together.
-For more information on any of these special interest programs, contact the Office of Residence Life.
+For more information on any of these special interest programs, contact our office.

 First Year Experience (FYE) Program - This program is designed specifically to ease the transition from high school to college.
 These residence halls provide a special setting for all first-year students.
 This area focuses additional attention on the unique transitional needs of first year students.
 Special staff has been trained and assigned to work with our first year students.
 The FYE program is currently housed in Farside, Crossroads, and two floors of Big Haus.
 All first-year students who reside in these buildings are automatically a part of the FYE program.

 Conservatory Floor - This floor, usually housed in Crossroads, is for students who are enrolled as a student in one of the Conservatories - Conservatory of Dance, Conservatory of Music, or the Conservatory of Theatre Arts & Film.
 Incoming students can request this on their Residence License Agreement.
 Students will be placed on this floor based upon the date of receipt of the completed Residence License Agreement.

 Residential Learning Communities - These communities comprise selected freshmen and a professor-in-residence who share academic interests and want to benefit socially and academically by living and learning together – whether it means participating in field trips or sharing meals.
 The 2015-2016 communities will revolve around these themes: LC Community Descriptions Final Summer 2015

 Psychology and Social Justice